harvardinformatics/IggyTools/IggyTools/docs/index.rst

 Use the command ``seqprep`` to demultiplex runs.
 To see usage and default parameters, type:
     ``seqprep -h``

-Below is an example seqprep command for a HiSeq run:
+Below is an example seqprep command for a HiSeq run.
     ``seqprep 150305_D00365_0435_BH2LLNBCXX --suffix '_test1' --verbose --lanes 2``

-And a NextSeq run:
+And a NextSeq run.
     ``seqprep 150305_NS500422_0094_AH57JTBGXX --verbose --mismatches 1 --suppressAdapterTrimming --suffix '_test1'``

 However most runs will require no extra options.